Denoising diffusion probabilistic models for probabilistic energy forecasting: Abstract

 \section{Abstract}

-Scenario-based probabilistic forecasts have become a vital tool to equip decision-makers to address the uncertain nature of renewable energies.
-To that end, this paper presents a recent promising deep learning generative approach called \textit{denoising diffusion probabilistic models}.
+Scenario-based probabilistic forecasts have become vital for decision-makers to handle intermittent renewable energies.
+This paper presents a recent promising deep learning generative approach called \textit{denoising diffusion probabilistic models}.
 It is a class of latent variable models which have recently demonstrated impressive results in the computer vision community.
-However, to the best of our knowledge, there has yet to be a demonstration that they can generate high-quality samples of load, PV, or wind power time series, crucial elements to face the new challenges in power systems applications.
+However, to our knowledge, there has yet to be a demonstration that they can generate high-quality samples of load, PV, or wind power time series, crucial elements to face the new challenges in power systems applications.
 Thus, we propose the first implementation of this model for energy forecasting using the open data of the Global Energy Forecasting Competition 2014.
 The results demonstrate this approach is competitive with other state-of-the-art deep learning generative models, including generative adversarial networks, variational autoencoders, and normalizing flows.